 Particulars Details Sundry Debtors The sundry debtor holding periods depends on lots of factor like prevailing market condition, customers demand, our trust to capture market etc. Sometimes, we have to also offer extra credit period to boost the topline and retained the clients or to get new clients.
-In Fiscal 2022, 2023 and 2024 our average Sundry Debtor holding period was 94 days, 72 days and 43 days respectively.
-Going forward, we are estimating to maintain the Debtor holding period at levels of 50 days from Fiscal 2025 onwards as per our affordability to increase the top line as well to retain present & future customers as per the demand and market practice.
+In Fiscal 2023, 2024 and 2025 our average Sundry Debtor holding period was 72 days, 43 days and 81 days respectively.
+Going forward, we are estimating to maintain the Debtor holding period at levels of 60 days from Fiscal 2026 onwards as per our affordability to increase the top line as well to retain present & future customers as per the demand and market practice.
 Inventories Our inventory mainly consists of Raw Materials, Work in progress, finished goods and Packing material.
 Being the nature of our business, we required material in large quantity to stores.
 Inventory levels are maintained by our Company depending upon the demand.
-In Fiscal 2022, 2023 and 2024 our average Inventory holding period was 14 days, 12 days and 66 days respectively.
-Going forward, we are estimating to maintain the Inventory holding period at levels of 90 days for Fiscal 2025 onwards as per the prevailing market condition and estimated topline growth in future.
+In Fiscal 2023, 2024 and 2025 our average Inventory holding period was 12 days, 66 days and 84 days respectively.
+Going forward, we are estimating to maintain the Inventory holding period at levels of 90 days for Fiscal 2026 onwards as per the prevailing market condition and estimated topline growth in future.
 By carrying inventory of our components, we will be able to acquire and service more customers which will have a positive impact on our topline and bottom line.
 Sundry Creditors The Creditors holding periods depends upon the demand and prevailing market condition.
-In Fiscal 2022, 2023 and 2024 our average Sundry Creditor holding period was 209 days, 248 days and 143 days respectively.
-Going forward, we are estimating to maintain the Creditors holding period at levels of 133-145 days from Fiscal 2025 as per the demand, our market practice and due to better expected cash flow and more bargaining power from our suppliers.
+In Fiscal 2023, 2024 and 2025 our average Sundry Creditor holding period was 248 days, 143 days and 183 days respectively.
+Going forward, we are estimating to maintain the Creditors holding period at levels of 133 days from Fiscal 2026 as per the demand, our market practice and due to better expected cash flow and more bargaining power from our suppliers.
+Other Current Assets Other Current Assets mainly include Balance with Revenue Authorities and Prepaid Expenses.
+Other Current Assets is for expected Business requirement of company.
 Cash and Cash Equivalents The Key items under this head are Cash-in-hand and Bank Balance in current account.
 The increase in amount of Cash and Cash Equivalent is considered on account of increase in operations and turnover, and such amounts will be required to meet the day-to-day expenses and to take advantage of situations of price fluctuations, etc. Other Current Liabilities and Short Term Provisions Other current liabilities include advance from customers, provisions, statutory dues, expenses payable, etc. However, going forward, we do not foresee any major change and expected to get proportionally increased due to increase in operations and turnover